activepieces/activepieces/packages/pieces/community/pdf/README.md

-# pieces-PDF
+# pieces-pdf

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build pieces-PDF` to build the library.
+Run `nx build pieces-pdf` to build the library.